-Toh Kian Sing, SC is a Senior Partner of the Shipping & International Trade practice at Rajah & Tann Singapore.
-He was appointed Senior Counsel in January 2007.
-He has also been named as a Senior Accredited Specialist for Maritime and Shipping Law by the Singapore Academy of Law’s Specialist Accreditation Scheme.
+Toh Kian Sing, SC is a Senior Partner and, until recently, Head of the Shipping & International Trade practice of Rajah & Tann Singapore.
+He was appointed Senior Counsel by the Supreme Court of Singapore in January 2007.
+He has also been appointed as a Senior Accredited Specialist for Maritime and Shipping Law under the Singapore Academy of Law’s Specialist Accreditation Scheme.

 He has conducted lengthy trials and interlocutory hearings before the Singapore International Commercial Court since its establishment.